- Everybody is welcomed, respected and valued.

 - collaboration with partners in education, health and social care to provide support;

 - early identification of the needs of children and the focus on inclusive practices;

 - high quality provision to meet the needs of children with SEND.

-John Gulson is a nurturing school and we follow the six principles of nurture in all aspects of school life and within our nurture group!
+John Gulson is a nurturing school and we follow the six principles of nurture in all aspects of school life and within our established and successful nurture group!

 THE SIX PRINCIPLES OF NURTURE